Research program areas

 - Characterising the quality of social relationships and its implications for welfare: emotional regulation, neurobiological functioning, animal health outcomes.

 - Prosocial behaviour, by elucidating its implications for the welfare of other individuals, and possibly the donor.

 - Social support, by increasing stress-coping abilities.

-- Socio-behavioural development in young animals: cow-calf rearing, loose-housed sows, socialisation with unfamiliar conspecifics.
+- Socio-behavioural development in young animals: cow-calf-contact rearing, loose-housed sows, socialisation with unfamiliar conspecifics.

 - The neurophysiological basis of social behaviour: oxytocin, etc.

 Humans hold an important place in the life of domestic animals, despite increasing herd size and automation.
 This research focuses on the concept of a positive human-animal relationship, for farm and companion animals, including: